Constellation-Labs/documentation-hub/stargazer/APIReference/walletProviderAPI.md

 Returns a chain provider for the selected chain.

 :::info Info
-Each provider instance is created once per network, thus 2 chain providers from the same network share the same underlying reference.
+Each provider instance is created once per network, thus 2 chain providers from the same network on the same page share the same underlying reference.
 :::

 ##### Parameters